-Data shown in the State Dashboards are based on data reported to EPA and may not reflect all compliance monitoring/inspections, enforcement or the full extent of noncompliance within a state.
-State environmental agencies may have more information on activities and noncompliance within their state on their agency websites.
-Links to state agency websites are provided below each State Dashboard.
+Data shown in the State Dashboards are based on data reported to EPA and may not reflect all compliance monitoring/inspections, enforcement, or the full extent of noncompliance within a jurisdiction.
+Authorized environmental agencies may have more information on activities and noncompliance within their area on their websites.
+Links to agency websites are provided below each State Dashboard.

-Some states/territories do not have authorization/delegation to enforce any or all regulations implemented under the CAA, CWA and RCRA.
-In these instances, when State is selected as the implementing Agency, it may appear that no activity was conducted.
-Activity in these states/territories may be displayed when EPA is selected as the implementing Agency.
-Where this occurs is:
+Some states/territories/tribes do not have authorization/delegation to enforce any or all regulations implemented under the CAA, CWA, and RCRA.
+In these instances, when a jurisdiction is selected as the agency, it may appear that no activity was conducted.
+Activity in these states/territories/tribes may be displayed when EPA is selected or viewed as the implementing agency.
+Where this applies:

 - Air: American Samoa, Guam, and Northern Mariana Islands

 - Hazardous Waste: Alaska, American Samoa, Guam, Iowa, Puerto Rico, Virgin Islands

-- Water: Alaska, American Samoa, Guam, Idaho, Massachusetts, New Hampshire, New Mexico, Puerto Rico, and all tribes other than Navajo Nation
+- Water: Alaska, American Samoa, District of Columbia, Guam, Idaho, Massachusetts, New Hampshire, New Mexico, Puerto Rico, and all tribes other than Navajo Nation

 The most recent federal fiscal year may not show a complete data set because it has not yet been verified or the year is not completed.

 New Jersey CWA

 Please note that New Jersey is not supplying EPA with required data about its Clean Water Act discharge program, as it did not convert to the current program data system (ICIS-NPDES) until March 2018.
 EPA copied New Jersey's data from the old PCS system as of November 29, 2012.
 This allows users to see the list of regulated facilities and associated historical activities; however, subsequent state activities are not being reported.